 Lighthouse is an open-source automated tool for analyzing various aspects of a web page like Performance but also additional items like SEO and Accessibility.
 As Lighthouse audits performance, Google decided to make Lighthouse the performance analysis engine of PageSpeed Insights.
 This means developers can get the same recommendations from all of the Google tools they use and will be better placed to action the items slowing their sites down.

-As mentioned , PageSpeed Insights focuses entirely on performance and uses a mix of lab and real world data to build a comprehensive report on the speed of a website.
+As mentioned , PageSpeed Insights focuses entirely on performance and uses a mix of lab and real world data to build a comprehensive report on the speed of a website with metrics like Web Vitals.
 Lighthouse measures other things on top of performance but can only do so with lab data under consistent conditions so may not be a true reflection on the speed of your site because no two users ever experience the same conditions.

 The real-world data used by PageSpeed Insights comes from the Chrome User Experience Report.